What's On

 Events and Attractions

-New this year we’re very excited to welcome Spike Milton’s Lumberjack Show.
-You will find Spike and his team to the right of the village entrance to the fair field, demonstrating their sawmill skills and introducing visitors to the world of Timbersports, from competitive wood chopping to the big noisy ‘hot saw’.
+Last year Spike Milton’s Lumberjack Show was such a hit we were delighted to welcome them back this year.
+Spike and his team demonstrated their sawmill skills and introduced visitors to the world of Timbersports, from competitive wood chopping to the big noisy ‘hot saw’.

-Other highlights to look out for are The Dartmoor Hill Pony Display Team, Canine Capers Dog Agility Display and the ever-popular Terrier Racing - back and better than ever!
-Athletic types among you can enter the Uncle Tom Cobley Downhill Race in the afternoon (those of a nervous disposition may wish to visit the beer tent in advance).
-If that’s not extreme enough for you there's the Bale Tossing competition followed by the Tug-O'-War.
-All of this can be enjoyed with the accompaniment of some great musicians, whether on the Fair Field, down on the Village Green or in the garden at the Rugglestone Inn.
+Thanks once again to The Dartmoor Hill Pony Display Team, Canine Capers Dog Agility Display and the ever-popular Terrier Racing for their continued entertainment at the Fair!
+The Uncle Tom Cobley Downhill Race was a particularly damp and boggy affair this year, though some would say that’s exactly how it should be.
+Then the Bale Tossing competition followed by the Tug-O'-War rounded off the day, all enjoyed with the accompaniment of some great musicians, on the Fair Field, down on the Village Green and in the garden at the Rugglestone Inn.

 Music